LukaJo/MoviesFromImdb/README.md

 Other options:

-* You can make excel file with all movies in your watchlist and send by e-mail to friend.
+* You can make excel file with all movies in your watchlist and send by e-mail to friend.Also you can load someone's watchlist.

 * You can send movie details from watchlist to friend's WhatsApp(using WhatsApp API).

 * You can see top 100 IMDb movies with options to show movie details and add them to your watchlist.

+* You can watch movie trailer

 * There is option for movie recommendation (Recommend movie randomly from [excel file](https://github.com/LukaJo/MoviesFromImdb/blob/master/movies.xls) based on movie you searched for,to be concrete based on movie genre of movie you searched for and if u like recommendation you can save movie to your watchlist).